highslater/Responsive_Website_Development_And_Design/Meteor.js Development/CourseWork/Assignment_2/assignment_2.md

   * **On the detail page**, users can post comments about a webpage, and they are displayed below the description of the webpage.

+You can gain a further 30% by implementing one or more of the following features:

 #####Challenge 1: Automatic information